 The Ironmen of Leamington, a NEW book

 A long-term joint research project by Warwickshire Industrial Archaeology Society and Leamington History Group has come to fruition with the publication of “The Ironmen of Leamington”.
 The team was led by Martin Green and Mick Jeffs and looked at the story of iron objects produced in the town and the people who made them in the nineteenth century.
 Examples of the products include coal-hole covers, balconies and railings and vast cooking ranges.
-It is probably no surprise to learn that the firm of Flavel was the only one which survived and thrived into the next century; the works is now run by Rangemaster.
+It is probably no surprise to learn that the firm of Flavel was the only one which survived and thrived into the next century; this Eagle Works is now run by Rangemaster.